 One of the biggest mistakes people make is acting as though it doesn’t bother them or trying to move on right away.

 While moving on eventually is important, it’s equally important to give yourself time to grieve the relationship.
-Let your emotions out, and don’t hold back with how you feel.
+Let your emotions out and find someone who will listen to how you feel.

 There needs to be a mourning period when something like this happens in a relationship.